 Personalized timing.
 You should send relevant push notifications when users are most likely to use your mobile app.
 For example, if you have a fitness mobile app and your user prefers to train early in the morning, the most appropriate time to send push notification might be 6:30 am.

 Personalized triggers.
-Your push notification strategy can be much more productive if you gather as much data as possible about your target audience’s behavior.
+Your push notification strategy can be much more productive for mobile app engagement and user retention if you gather as much data as possible about your target audience’s behavior.
 For example, say you have an ebook store app and you’ve collected information about your users’ favorite authors.
 Push notifications about new book releases by these authors will likely boost retention.

 In addition, you should adjust how often you send notifications to your target users.
 If push notifications come too often, this may annoy users and make them uninstall your mobile app.
 If you send push notifications too rarely, your users may abandon your app.
 This brings us to the third rule: push notifications must be dosed and focus on quality, not quantity.